nglasl/silverstripe-mediawesome/README.md

-# Mediawesome (Dynamic Media Holders)
+# MediAwesome (Dynamic Media Holders)

-	A module for SilverStripe which allows creation of a flexible media holder for media pages with customisable type (blogs, events, news).
+	A module for SilverStripe which allows creation of a flexible media holder and media pages with customisable type (blogs, events, news).

 ## Requirement